Search & view objects¶

 In the top portion you must select an object type to search for (A).

-You also have various optional criteria which can be applied to narrow the pool of search results
+You also have optional criteria to narrow the pool of search results

 B = date filters

-C = objects which are flagged to automatically appear in search results (‘indexed items’)
+C = objects tagged to automatically appear in search results (‘indexed items’)

 D = optional business segment tags

-E = created by a specific user (not relevant for COMMUNITY TRAC)
+E = created by a specific user (not relevant for Desktop version)

-In the bottom portion you see the list of objects which meet the search criteria.
-You must click ‘Update search’ to refresh the results every time you change the criteria.
+At the bottom is the list of objects which meet the search criteria.
+You must click ‘Update search’ to refresh the results each time you change the criteria.

-Selecting one row brings up the objects general attributes and the option to ‘View’ the object, which takes you to the relevant (Object summary pages).
+Selecting one row brings up the objects general attributes and the option to ‘View’ the object by navigating to the relevant (Object summary pages).

 Object summaries¶

-All of the information TRAC holds for a given object can be viewed on that object’s summary page, which is navigated to from the Search results page.
+All the information trac holds for an object can be viewed on the it’s summary page, found via the Search results.

 Layout¶